-Bad link building techniques can kill your website's reputation with search engines very quickly.
-Some bad link building is a result of a person's lack of knowledge while some is downright black hat and very naughty.
+Bad link-building techniques can kill your website’s reputation with search engines very quickly.
+Some bad link-building is a result of a person’s lack of knowledge, while some are downright black hat and very naughty.
 Here are five ways you should never try to build links – or let someone build them for you.

-- Submitting your URL to hundreds of directories, both free and paid these days is a great way to attract some really rotten links.
-These directories themselves have very poor rankings as the majority of them are filled with spam now (sad but true, as they were once decent resources).
-This is a great way to devalue your site in the eyes of the search engines because you are hanging in a bad neighborhood.
+- Submitting your URL to hundreds of directories, both free and paid, these days is a great way to attract some really rotten links.
+These directories themselves have very poor rankings, as the majority of them are filled with spam now (sad but true, as they were once decent resources).
+This is a great way to devalue your site in the eyes of search engines because you are hanging in a bad neighborhood.